MediaComem/minesweeper/INSTRUCTIONS.md

 It means that there is already an application or other process listening on the port Minesweeper is trying to listen on (port `3000` by default).
-You should use the `$MINESWEEPER_HTTP_PORT` environment variable to change the port, for example if you are trying to run the application in development mode:
+You should use the `http.port` parameter in the local configuration file or the `$MINESWEEPER_HTTP_PORT` environment variable to change the port, for example if you are trying to run the application in development mode:

 ```bash
 $> MINESWEEPER_HTTP_PORT=4321 mix phx.server